 - The leader has questionable character that is overlooked, defended or simply ignored.

 - The group is highly focused on bringing in new members and making a profit.

 - Members are expected to attend weekly, monthly or quarterly “training” by the organization via books, tapes, seminars, large and small gatherings, online training and so forth.
 All the training and teachings usually come from the leader and administration with few or no outside influences or references from other sources.

 - Members are encouraged to associate mainly with loyal members.
 Contact with non-members is for the purpose of adding them to your downline organization, selling them product or converting them.
 There is a subtle control element throughout all the organization does, from friendships and relationships to daily living practices and speech that is considered “beneficial” or “acceptable.”

 When I was in Amway, my parents were worried.
 They wanted to be supportive, but after one meeting they were alarmed that I had been sucked into a cult.
 My upline told me they were just negative and couldn’t understand the dream.
-When I met my husband Dennis, he had a successful Amway business.
+When I met Dennis, he had a successful Amway business.
 He was not sponsored by my upline.
 I was told that he was negative and I should stay away from him.
 This was due to the fact that he had begun to question the practices of the organization.
 Also they knew that if I did marry him I would likely leave their organization and join his business.

 I am not saying that all MLM organizations are cults.
 I am cautioning you to take a close look at these twelve signs versus the reality of any MLM you are in or approached by.
 Are any of them true?
 Or have you found a healthy line in an MLM?
 Don’t be afraid to honestly evaluate your surroundings.
 I don’t for one moment regret my years in Amway or the line of sponsorship I was in.
 I learned a ton and it was all worthwhile.
 I’m just sharing to be honest and give an insiders view from my own experiences.